Free Delivery £400+*

-It is a busy time of the year at the moment, with Christmas looming ahead, presents need buying and arrangements to see distant family need organising, even rushing to complete those last few jobs that need doing before you go on Christmas break.
+It is a busy time of the year at the moment, with Christmas looming ahead; presents need buying and arrangements to see distant family to organise, it's always a rush to complete those last few jobs that need doing before you go on a Christmas break!

-However, do not neglect getting your garden ready as a little bit of preparation now can make sure that come spring your garden will be ready to go!
+However don't neglect getting your garden ready for winter, as a little bit of preparation now can make sure that come spring your garden will be ready to go.

-Trimming is just one thing to do, but any plants that are not winter hardy or potted plants in your garden, it might be best to wrap them up with an old towel to try to trap as much heat in the soil as you do not want the roots to freeze and damage the roots.
+Trimming is just one thing to do, but for any plants that are not winter hardy or potted plants in your garden it might be best to wrap them up with an old towel to try to trap as much heat in the soil as you do not want the roots to freeze and suffer damage.
+Newly planted stock will benefit from frost protection, especially if it is evergreen and known to be rather tender.
+A plastic screen pinned down to stop draughts will help with frost protection.

 There are many things you can look at planting as you now probably have very bare spots in your garden after your trimming, you might want to fill it in with a few winter flowering plants or even just some plants that look great over winter despite being deciduous.

-Be warned, you might be tempted to feed these new plants once they go in, however that may cause more damage at this time of the year as the plants will try to use the new food to grow soft new shoots which can be damaged by frost, so just make sure to give a good feed in spring and trim the frostburnt areas in spring.
+Be warned, you might be tempted to feed these new plants once they go in, however that may cause more damage at this time of the year as the plants will try to use the new food to grow soft new shoots which can be damaged by frost.
+Just make sure that in spring you give them a good feed and trim any frostburnt areas.

-I would suggest looking at Winter flowering plants like Hellebores, Heathers or Skimmias as they will bloom and look great over Winter, also the simple Dogwood (Cornus) or Witch Hazel (Hamamelis) will provide year round interest as the Dogwood will have bright colourful stems on them through winter and the Witch Hazel will have yellow/orange "spider-like" flowers through Winter as you can see below.
+I would suggest looking at Winter flowering plants like Hellebores, Heathers or Skimmias as they will bloom and look great over Winter, also the simple Dogwood (Cornus) or Witch Hazel (Hamamelis) will provide year round interest as the Dogwood will have bright colourful stems on them through winter and the Witch Hazel will have yellow/orange "spider-like" flowers through Winter.

 Now is the time to be getting those Winter bulbs in the ground such as Tulips, most other bulbs will have already been planted by now, generally in September.
 To plant tulips you would want to select a warm and sunny site with plenty of drainage as the plants themselves are used to a dryer summer climate.

-Tulips can also be planted in containers, just make sure to plant as about three times the depth of the bulb and about one bulb width apart from each other and make sure to check the bulbs regularly over winter to make sure the soil is not drying out.
+Tulips can also be planted in containers, just make sure to plant about three times the depth of the bulb and about one bulb width apart from each other and make sure to check the bulbs regularly over winter to ensure the soil is not drying out.

 The Lawn is often overlooked once you have trimmed it for the last time of the year as it will not grow so a lot of people just leave the lawn until next Spring however there is a little more that should be done to get it winter-ready.